casper-ecosystem/cep18/client-js/README.md

 - **Approvals**

-  Allow a spender to transfer up to a number of the direct caller’s tokens:
+  Create a deploy to allow a spender to transfer up to a number of the direct caller’s tokens:

   ```ts
   const deploy = erc20.approve(